Leading San Diego as a Sign Language Agency

 Dustin Pelloni is a CODA (child of Deaf adult) and has been using American Sign Language to communicate his entire life.
-From his early days in college he dreamed of opening a sign language interpreting agency that would cater to a growing need for advanced-level certified San Diego interpreters.
+From his early days in college he dreamed of opening a sign language agency that would cater to a growing need for advanced-level certified San Diego interpreters.
 His interpreting ability was recognized early in his career by Boys Town National Research Hospital which allowed him to work as a professional interpreter when he was still very young.
-Only, two years later he earned a National Certification from the Registry of Interpreters for the Deaf.
+Only, two years later he earned a National Certification from the Registry of Interpreters for the Deaf and went on to create CLIP – the sole sign language agency in San Diego that employs only nationally certified interpreters.
 Previously Dustin has proven his passion for the profession of interpreting by mentoring young interpreters, volunteering as the fund-raiser for the San Diego County Registry of Interpreters for the Deaf, and consistently donating his time to events such as Deaf Awareness Day.
 In his free time Dustin enjoys playing volleyball and taking his dog to the park.

 Jennifer Pelloni has been in the interpreting profession since 2007.
 After graduating from the interpreter training program at San Diego Mesa College, she began her career in educational interpreting.
 During that time, Jennifer took on many volunteer positions in professional organizations.
 She served as Bylaws chairperson and as Treasurer on the board of directors with San Diego County Registry of Interpreters for the Deaf.
 In addition, she has volunteered with the Deaf Awareness Day event annually and served as co-chairperson in 2008.
 Currently, Jennifer is working as a full-time ASL interpreter in San Diego in a variety of settings.
-In her spare time, she has established a non-profit organization, Defy Dance and Bodyworks, a dance studio that teaches dance and fitness classes in a visual format to Deaf and hard of hearing participants.
+Running a successful sign language agency is important to Jennifer because it means giving back directly to the Deaf community.
 She has attended the University of Northern Colorado and is currently attending Pennsylvania State University.